munificent/hauberk/docs/titles 2.md

   combination of negative and positive things.
 Negative requirements are forbidden actions: if you want to be a paladin, you can't have ever killed using a blade.
-Positive ones are things you must do: to become an archer, you must kill 100 enemies with a box.
+Positive ones are things you must do: to become an archer, you must kill 100 enemies with a bow.
 Something like that.

   Titles need both.
 If they just have negative requirements, you'd earn every title on day one.
 If they just have positive requirements, it's possible to